 - LinkedIn profiles with professional headshots get 14 times more profile views

-- Statistical Analysis and Data Mining are top skills on LinkedIn
+- Statistical Analysis and Data Mining are top skills among the 50K listed skills on LinkedIn

 - 59% of LinkedIn members have never worked at a company with more than 200 employees